Skip to content

 Most failed uploads come from one of a few causes.
 Find the message you saw below and follow the fix.

-The file is not a PDF
+The file type is not supported

 See submit a document for the file rules.